DeryFerd/ML_DL-Studying-Progress/README.md

 ## Prerequisites

-To utilize the code and resources in this repository, you can use [Google Colaboratory](https://colab.research.google.com/), which provides a free online platform for running Jupyter notebooks with Python.
-This eliminates the need for local installations of Python and other software.
-The notebooks in this repository can be opened and executed directly on Google Colaboratory.
+To utilize the code and resources in this repository, you need to have the following software and libraries installed:

+- Python (version 3.6 or higher)
+- SQL Database Management System (e.g., MySQL, PostgreSQL, SQLite)
+- Jupyter Notebook or JupyterLab
+- Required Python libraries (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, etc.)
+- Required SQL libraries (e.g., pymysql, psycopg2, sqlite3)

+If you dont have those softwares, just use [Google Colaboratory](https://colab.research.google.com/) instead.

 ## Project Structure